simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 | --------------------------- | --- | --- | --- | --- | ---- |
 | _Time on page_ (in seconds) | 10  | 20  | 15  | 10  | 1000 |

-When you calculate the average you sum all numbers and devide it by the amount of page views.
+When you calculate the average you sum all numbers and divide it by the amount of page views.
 10 + 20 + 15 + 10 + 1000 = 1055.
 1055 / 5 = 211. **The average for _time on page_ for all 5 page views is 211 seconds.**

 When you calculate the median you sort the numbers from low to high and pick the middle number.
 In this case, we sort the numbers link this: 10, 10, 15, 20, 1000.
 Then we pick the middle number: 15. **The median for all 5 page views is 15 seconds.**

-We believe (and our customers with us) the more accurate number for the above dataset 15 seconds is.
+We believe (and our customers with us) the more accurate number for the above dataset is 15 seconds.
 Those 1000 seconds represent likely somebody that left their computer running while not actively using it.

 [Read the discussion](https://github.com/simpleanalytics/roadmap/issues/100) we had with our customers on GitHub.

 ### Bounce rate and bots

 To make the _time on page_ more accurate we exclude the page views with a _time on page_ **lower than 5 seconds**.
-We see those visits as bounced visits and don't include them.
+We see those visits as bounced visits and don't include them in the _time on page_ metric.
+We exclude bots from all our stats (although you have the [ability to download them](/export-data)).

 Have any questions?
 [Ask away!](https://simpleanalytics.com/contact)